Creating Results

 There are several ways to create result objects.

 A successful result contains a non-null value produced by an operation when everything works as intended.
-We can use Results::success
+We can use to create a new instance.

 On the other hand, a failed result holds a value representing the problem that prevented the operation from completing.
-We can use Results::failure
+We can use to create a new one.

 Failure values cannot be null